bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The [rotation policy](#rotation-policy) defined below aims to reduce this risk.

-Lastly, the address MUST be resolvable so owner devices can identify their paired accessories.
-Further details are described in [Paired Accessory Identification](#paired-accessory-identification).
+Lastly, the address MUST be resolvable.
+Further details are described in [Owned Accessory Identification](#owned-accessory-identification).

-A general approach to generate addresses meeting this requirement is to construct them using a Pseudo-Random Function (PRF) taking as input a key established during the pairing of the accessory and either a counter or coarse notion of time.
+A general approach to generate addresses meeting this requirement is to construct them using a Pseudo-Random Function (PRF) taking as input a key established during the association of the accessory and either a counter or coarse notion of time.
 The counter or coarse notion of time allows for the address to change periodically.
-The key allows the owner devices to predict the sequence of addresses for the purposes of recognizing its paired accessories.
+The key allows the owner devices to predict the sequence of addresses for the purposes of recognizing its owned accessories.

 ### Rotation policy